In This Article

 A lipase test measures the level of lipase in the blood.
 It’s normal to have lipase in your bloodstream since it helps during the digestion of fats.

 But, a damaged or swollen pancreas produces more than the normal amount of lipase.
-For example, people with acute pancreatitis have the highest lipase level at the onset of their symptoms.
+For example, people with acute pancreatitis have the highest lipase activity at the onset of their symptoms.

 Despite this, their lipase level usually returns to normal within 14 days.